All Episodes

 Oh, it's called Revelation in English.

-Well, what do you call it in Spanish?
+What do you call it in Spanish?

-Uh Apocalypsis.
+Apocalypsis.

-Oh that's what they call it in Spanish.
+That's what they call it in Spanish.

 Yeah.

-In Creole, we say Apocalypse.
+In Creole we say apocalypse.

 Okay.

-Are you familiar with it too?
+Are you familiar with it?

-In Creole is called Um we say Apocalypse.
+In Creole it's called we say apocalypse.

 Ah, okay.